asingh49-cmd/NBA-Player-Performance-Dashboard/README.md

 - Age, hometown, and nationality
 - College or previous playing experience
 - Additional geographical data to plot on maps

-These attributes help build more context-aware analytics and modeling.

 **3. Adding Historical / Previous Season Data**
 - Including prior-season statistics will allow: